CartoDB/documentation/app/content/spatial-extension-bq/tiler/map-viewer.md

 Map Viewer provides some defaults to help you explore your data, but it's possible to customize the cartography using the [deck.gl styling language](../../../deck-gl/guides/style-language).

 For this guide, we will use a tileset that contains every european river.
 It's available in the CARTO Data Observatory public data project in BigQuery.
-To visualize it, just type the `carto-do-public-data` in the project selector and find the `tilesets` dataset.
+To visualize it, just type the `bqcartodemos` in the project selector and find the `tilesets` dataset.

 ![eurivers tileset](/img/bq-spatial-extension/tiler/guides-eurivers.png)